masichaivy/software-eng/README.md

-# I am a software engineer at alx school.
+#  software engineer at alx school.